 - Measure and pour the rice into the steamer compartment.
 Spread it around to make an even layer.

 - Fill the reservoir to the maximum level.
 Set the timer and turn it on.
 Steam plain white rice for roughly 25 minutes, and brown or black rice for 45 minutes to an hour, or until it's tender.

 - Lift the cooked rice, using the corners of the cheesecloth as a handle.
 Tip it into a serving bowl.
 Cover loosely and let it rest for 5 to 10 minutes before serving.

 If you don't have an electric steamer, you can use a metal or Chinese bamboo steamer using the same technique.
 Keep the water level below the steamer and use a tight-fitting lid for the pot or steamer basket.

 You can improve your direct-steamed rice by following a few expert tips.

-- For extra-fluffy rice, rinse the grain before you cook it.
-Friction naturally abrades the rice in its bag, generating a thin layer of rice flour that coats the grains and becomes sticky as they cook.
-Skip this step for sweet or "sticky" rice, which is supposed to cling.
+- For extra-fluffy rice, rinse before you cook.
+Friction between the grains in the bag creates a layer of rice flour that coats the grains and becomes sticky while cooking.
+Skip this step for rice in steamer recipes like sweet or "sticky" rice, which is supposed to cling.

-- Asian sticky rice and black "forbidden" rice steam more quickly if they're soaked ahead of time, for at least a few hours and ideally 8 or more.
-Basmati doesn't need soaking to speed its cooking, but it will be longer, lighter and fluffier if it's soaked for at least an hour ahead of time.
+- Asian sticky rice and black "forbidden" rice steam faster if they're soaked ahead of time, for at least a few hours and ideally 8 or more.
+Basmati doesn't need soaking to speed its cooking, but it's longer, lighter and fluffier if it's soaked for at least an hour.

-- Don't fluff the rice until it's had time to rest.
-When freshly cooked the starches in the rice are still soft and slightly gelatinous, like those in fresh-baked bread.
-If you try to fluff it at this point, you'll make a sticky mess.
-After a few minutes of cooling those starches will "regrograde" or re-crystallize, and the rice will be firm enough to retain its shape.
+- Don't fluff rice until it rests.
+When freshly cooked, the starches in the rice are still soft and slightly gelatinous, like those in fresh-baked bread.
+If you fluff it at this point, you'll make a sticky mess.
+After a few minutes of cooling, those starches re-crystallize, and the rice is firm enough to retain its shape.